 GOLDN data are publicly available in dbGaP at study accession number phs000741.v2.p1.
 Further information is available upon request.
 The data that support the findings of this study are available from the Genetic Analysis Workshop (GAW), but restrictions apply to the availability of these data, which were used under license for the current study.
 Qualified researchers may request these data directly from GAW.

 Aslibekyan, Stella; Almasy, Laura; Province, Michael A.; Absher, Devin M.; and Arnett, Donna K., "Data for GAW20: Genome-Wide DNA Sequence Variation and Epigenome-Wide DNA Methylation Before and After Fenofibrate Treatment in a Family Study of Metabolic Phenotypes" (2018).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 40.